 As of now, the Goods & Services tax Council has rolled out the following tax slabs under GST:

 - 28% (Source Clear Tax)

-Before proceeding to the impact of GST on Online Marketing industry let us see HOW ADVERTISING INDUSTRY as a whole will be affected?
+Before proceeding to the impact of GST on the Online Marketing industry, let us see HOW ADVERTISING INDUSTRY as a whole will be affected?

 According to leading financial institutions, input credit system will eventually lead to companies spending more on their Advertisement.

 In the previous tax system advertising expense was considered as a manufacturing expense, subjected to VAT & sales tax & no input credit was available to advertisers.